thomas-alexandre-milvue/THERAPIXEL-REPORT-WORKFLOW/README.md

 ### 2️⃣  Select assets
 `select_assets.py` looks up **modality_map.yaml** to pair each case with:
 * a system prompt (`a.
 Prompts/…`)
-* a Markdown template (`b.
-Templates/MarkDown/…`)
+* a text template (`b.
+Templates/Text/…`)

 ### 3️⃣  Call Gemini
 `jinja_renderer.py` sends the full structured JSON as *user* content, with the modality‑specific prompt as *system* instruction.
 The prompt tells Gemini to reply with a compact JSON payload (`patient_name`, `birads`, etc.).

 ### 4️⃣  Render via Jinja
-Jinja2 merges the LLM payload into the chosen template → Markdown.
+Jinja2 merges the LLM payload into the chosen template → plain text.
 Need DOCX?
 Simply run Pandoc:

 ```bash